-- (1) Assuming that a maximum of 100,000,000 Class A Shares are issued under the Offering and that no additional Class A Shares are purchased by the Directors or officers of the Company under the Offering. - (2) Parminder Purewall is President and a director of the Administrator.
-Mr. Purewall is also a principal of PHL Management Corp. (a private company which is a shareholder of the Administrator) and of PHL Investments Ltd. PHL Investments Ltd. holds 73,895 Class A Shares in the Company. - (3) Harjit Grewal is a principal of Bobby G Investments Inc and Grewal Investments Ltd. Bobby G Investments Inc. holds 700,000 Class A Shares of the Company.
-Grewal Investments Ltd. holds 400,000 Class A Shares of the Company.
-The Administrator paid \$210,307 in consulting fees to Mr. Grewal for the financial year ended August 31, 2016.
-It is anticipated that the Administrator will pay approximately \$375,000 in consulting fees to Mr. Grewal for the financial year ending August 31, 2017. - (4) Sunjeev Bath is a principal of Bath Investments Ltd. Bath Investments Ltd. holds 4,438,813 Class A Shares of the Company.
-The Administrator paid \$210,307 in consulting fees to Mr. Bath for the financial year ended August 31, 2016.
-It is anticipated that the Administrator will pay approximately \$375,000 in consulting fees to Mr. Bath for the financial year ending August 31, 2017. - (5) Steven Ponte is Corporate Secretary and a director of the Administrator.
-Mr. Ponte is also a principal of Copper Island Investments Inc. (a private company which is a shareholder of the Administrator).

-(6) PHL Capital Corp. is controlled by Messrs.
+- (1) Assuming that a maximum of 200,000,000 Class A Shares are issued under the Offering and that no additional Class A Shares are purchased by the Directors or officers of the Company under the Offering. - (2) Parminder Purewall is the President and a director of the Administrator, and the Chief Executive Officer and a director of PHL Financial.
+Mr. Purewall is also a principal of PHL Management Corp. (a private company which is a shareholder of the Administrator) and of PHL Investments Ltd. PHL Investments Ltd. holds 73,895 Class A Shares in the Company. - (3) Harjit Grewal is a principal of Bobby G Investments Inc. and Grewal Investments Ltd. Bobby G Investments Inc. holds 1,054,663 Class A Shares of the Company.
+Grewal Investments Ltd. holds 423,577 Class A Shares of the Company.
+The Administrator paid \$410, 272 in consulting fees to Mr. Grewal for the financial year ended August 31, 2017.
+It is anticipated that the Administrator will pay approximately \$565,000 in consulting fees to Mr. Grewal for the financial year ending August 31, 2018. - (4) Sunjeev Bath is a principal of Bath Investments Ltd. Bath Investments Ltd. holds 10,651,694 Class A Shares of the Company.
+The Administrator paid \$410, 272 in consulting fees to Mr. Bath for the financial year ended August 31, 2017.
+It is anticipated that the Administrator will pay approximately \$565,000 in consulting fees to Mr. Bath for the financial year ending August 31, 2018. - (5) Steven Ponte is the Corporate Secretary and a director of the Administrator, and the President and a director of PHL Financial.
+Mr. Ponte is also a principal of Copper Island Investments Inc. (a private company which is a shareholder of the Administrator). - (6) PHL Capital Corp. is controlled by Messrs.
 Purewall and Ponte.